 In terms of bait for whiting at Mordialloc Pier fishing reports include pipis, whitebait, squid, pilchards, prawns and even chicken.

-I always add some attractant to any bait as well as making sure I use a good berley.
+I always add some attractant to any bait as well as making sure to use a good berley.

 Mullet can be when fishing Mordialloc pier, as well as when Mordialloc creek fishing.